-Mr René Deen, the Company's General Manager, was appointed to the position of Company Secretary on 1 June 2002 and continues to act in this capacity as at and post the end of the financial year.
+Mr René Deen, the Company's General Manager, was appointed to the position of Company Secretary on 1 June 2002 and continued to act in this capacity up to 7 August 2018.

-Mr Peter Thomas, the Company's Operations Manager, and Mrs Rebecca Hearn, the Company's Finance Manager, were appointed to the positions of alternate Company Secretaries on 20 June 2002, and continue to act in this capacity as at and post the end of the financial year.
+Mr Peter Thomas, the Company's Deputy CEO, and Mrs Rebecca Hearn, the Company's Chief Financial Officer, were appointed to the positions of alternate Company Secretaries on 20 June 2002, and continue to act in this capacity as at and post the end of the financial year.